Affiliate links on SoundGuys may earn us a commission. Learn more.

 Through testing, we discovered the Treble Boost preset most closely mirrors our house frequency response.
 It sounds good and everything comes through loud and clear.
 The preset almost one-to-one matches through the bass, mids, and lower treble.
 The sub-bass receives a slight bump between 30-40Hz.
 In the highs, the EQ receives about a 5dB under-emphasis around 3kHz and again around 10kHz.
 Generally, this frequency response provides a fairly conservative curve, which means you’ll hear your sound source without issue.

 Above is a bonus: because the presets don’t give anyone a strong sense of how LG and Meridian Audio have configured the EQ, we’ll show you what’s what.
 Remember the cyan curve is the FP8 and the pink is ours.

 With the misnamed Treble Boost preset, the TONE Free FP8 manages to clearly reproduce Brett Anderson’s falsetto in No Tomorrow by Suede.
 Meanwhile legitimately trebly guitar, which makes up the majority of the song, does not mask the bass or drums.

 The TONE Free FP8 effectively reproduces any engineered left-right pans, and yields what some may refer to as a wide soundstage for earphones.
 It’s easy to detect which guitar is playing.
 In fact, bass sounds pretty close to exactly the right relative volume, with a good amount of oomph to carry the rhythm section.
 Owing to the healthy decibel bump in the highs, cymbals and snare sounds cut through too.
+It sounds good.